a11ywatch/react-a11ywatch-js/README.md

 }
 ```

-Multi audit example with persisting to disk:
+Multiple audits example with persisting to disk:

 ```tsx
 import React from "react";